ovunceker/Card-Recognition/README.md

 Hello everyone,

 After I finished my Machine Learning courses I took over the summer, I decided to do a project by myself and I want this project to related to something I like.
-And then I decided working with a deck of cards would be a great fit.
+And then I realized working with a deck of cards would be a great fit.
 So now there is my first ever Machine Learning project.
 The main idea of this project is that it inroduces a deep learning model built with TensorFlow which classifies/recognizes a card from its picture.